Dosage Form: inhalant

 These patients also experienced significant elevations in serum creatine kinase levels and, in some cases, changes in urine consistent with myoglobinuria.
 Despite the similarity in presentation to malignant hyperthermia, none of these patients exhibited signs or symptoms of muscle rigidity or hypermetabolic state.
-Early and aggressive intervention to treat the hyperkalemia and resistant arrythmias is recommended; as is subsequent evaluation for latent neuromuscular disease.
+Early and aggressive intervention to treat the hyperkalemia and resistant arrhythmias is recommended; as is subsequent evaluation for latent neuromuscular disease.

 The recovery from general anesthesia should be assessed carefully before a patient is discharged from the post-anesthesia care unit.

-In clinical trials, no significant adverse reactions occurred with other drugs commonly used in the perioperative period, including: central nervous system depressants, autonomic drugs, skeletal muscle relaxants, anti-infective agents, hormones and synthetic substitutes, blood derivatives, and cardiovascular drugs.
+In clinical trials, no significant adverse reactions occurred with other drugs commonly used in the perioperative period, including: central nervous system depressants, autonomic drugs, skeletal muscle relaxants, anti-infective agents hormones and synthetic substitutes, blood derivatives, and cardiovascular drugs.

-Sevoflurane, USP administration is compatible with barbiturates, propofol, and other commonly used intravenous anesthetics.
+Sevoflurane administration is compatible with barbiturates, propofol, and other commonly used intravenous anesthetics.

-- During maintenance of anesthesia, the required dose of nondepolarizing muscle relaxants is likely to be reduced compared to that during N2O/opioid anesthesia.
+2. During maintenance of anesthesia, the required dose of non-depolarizing muscle relaxants is likely to be reduced compared to that during N2O/opioid anesthesia.
 Administration of supplemental doses of muscle relaxants should be guided by the response to nerve stimulation.

 Desiccated CO2 Absorbents

-As with other inhalational anesthetics, degradation and production of degradation products can occur when Sevoflurane, USP is exposed to desiccated absorbents.
+As with other inhalational anesthetics, degradation and production of degradation products can occur when Sevoflurane is exposed to desiccated absorbents.
 When a clinician suspects that the CO2 absorbent may be desiccated, it should be replaced.
 The color indicator of most CO2 absorbents may not change upon desiccation.
 Therefore, the lack of significant color change should not be taken as an assurance of adequate hydration.
 CO2 absorbents should be replaced routinely regardless of the state of the color indicator.

 Similarly, no mutagenic effect of Compound A was noted in the Ames test, the Chinese hamster chromosomal aberration assay and the in vivo mouse micronucleus assay.
 However, positive responses were observed in the human lymphocyte chromosome aberration assay.
 These responses were seen only at high concentrations and in the absence of metabolic activation (human S-9).